-- UTAlert & LiveSafe Promotion: Police set up kiosk/table displays to promote and encourage UT staff, students, and faculty to register their mobile number for the UTAlert emergency notification system and promote usage for the LiveSafe App. - Crime Prevention through Environmental Design: Several UTPD officers are certified to assist with the design of built structures and environmental conditions and a safer community.
-Security surveys are completed upon request through the CRU.
+► UT Alert & LiveSafe Promotion: Police set up kiosk/table displays to promote and encourage UT staff, students, and faculty to register their mobile number for the UTAlert emergency notification system and promote usage for the LiveSafe App.

-Liaison Program: UTPD takes the initiative to bridge the gap between the university community and campus police.
-UTPD officers are assigned to University Housing, sorority and fraternity organizations, the Office of Multicultural Student Life, the Division of Student Life, the Fort Sanders neighborhood, and other various groups.
+- Crime Prevention through Environmental Design: Several UTPD officers are certified to assist with the design of built structures and environmental conditions and a safer community.
+Security surveys are completed upon request through the CRU. - Liaison Program: UTPD takes the initiative to bridge the gap between the university community and campus police.
+UTPD officers are assigned to University Housing, the Office of Multicultural Student Life, the LGBTQ Community, Veterans, Religious groups, and other various groups.
 Through these partnerships, organizations routinely report concerns to their liaison officer which are relayed to the proper person or unit.
 UTPD also organizes and participates in social events (e.g., softball games, 3-on-3 basketball games) and open forums on campus.